forcequit-me/Transcript-Merger/README.md

 - **Full editing support**: Modify speaker names, dialogue text, and timestamps inline.
 - **Rename speakers**: Rename a speaker to apply changes across all occurrences in the transcript.
 - **Add/Remove entries**: Insert new dialogue or CC entries, or delete existing ones.
+- **Smart CC Placement**: Automatically estimates the best time position when adding new closed caption entries.

 ### 3. Sequence Transcripts
 Stitch together transcripts from multiple video parts into one continuous file.